harrischristiansen/MembersPortal/readme.md

 ## Synopsis

-Purdue Hackers is community of students who collaborate, learn, and build kick-ass technical projects.
+Purdue Hackers is a community of students who collaborate, learn, and build kick-ass technical projects.
 This Membership Portal will act as a public manifest of our members, their information, and their event attendance.

 Students become a member of Purdue Hackers after attending any Purdue Hackers event/hackathon.
 Students lose their membership after 180 days of not attending an event.
 Students who lose their membership status on or after their senior year will be moved to alumni status.